 Range should pick on someone its own size.
 Naturally, the company calls this characterization unfair.
 Matt Pitzarella, a Range spokesman, offers this mystifying retort: “It’s fair to say that we may take a different approach from others from time to time, but no different than a lot of individuals or businesses.
 It’s just in a different light given the work we do.
 We accept that and embrace it.”
 What does that even mean?

 Not coincidentally, the city of Fort Collins, Colo. – part of the Niobrara Shale – banned fracking this week.
-Fracking isn't inherently bad, but if companies don't get out in front of the social and environmental risks
+Fracking isn’t inherently bad, but if companies don’t get out in front of the social and environmental risks, they will lose.

 Chevron Corporation (NYSE:CVX) will crush you